bitmeal/tusp/README.md

 **Batteries included:** *docker-compose* files for a self-hosted minio and a postfix mail-server are included

+## the app
+{tusp} allows you to rapidly spin up a file-sharing service for your team or company.
+To allow zero-setup time and user self-service for registration, **authentication is based on a common *mail-domain***.

+#### requirements
+* a single, common mail-domain for your team/company
+* S3-compatible storage [*or* enough resources to use the included minio deployment]
+* a mail-account for sending mails [*or* unblocked port 25 to use the included mailserver]

 ## run
 Copy `.env.example` to `.env`, adjust settings and bring up the app with (`-d` being optional and starting containers in background):
 ```